Wilton Library will be closed on Monday, May 26 for Memorial Day.

 Wed, Jun 11, 12:00 - 1:30 PM

-Professional book discussion leader Susan Boyar discusses Table for Two, by Amor Towles this month.
+Professional book discussion leader Susan Boyar discusses Table for Two, by Amor Towles on Zoom this month.
 Table for Two is six stories set in New York City and a novella in Los Angeles.

 Needlework Crafts Group (Drop-In)